dell/csm-docs/content/docs/csidriver/installation/helm/unity.md

 *Before you begin*

- * You must have the downloaded files, including the Helm chart from the source [git repository](https://github.com/dell/csi-unity) with the command ```git clone https://github.com/dell/csi-unity.git```, ready for this procedure.
+ * You must have the downloaded files, including the Helm chart from the source [git repository](https://github.com/dell/csi-unity) with the command ```git clone -b v2.1.0 https://github.com/dell/csi-unity.git```, as a pre-requisite for running this procedure.
  * In the top-level dell-csi-helm-installer directory, there should be two scripts, `csi-install.sh` and `csi-uninstall.sh`.
  * Ensure _unity_ namespace exists in Kubernetes cluster.
 Use the `kubectl create namespace unity` command to create the namespace if the namespace is not present.